armory/docs/content/en/includes/cdaas/deploy/preview-link-details.md

 You can configure multiple `exposeServices` entries, each having a different expiration time.

+The links to the exposed services would be available for further use in webhook's body template.
+The naming convention for such links is following `armory.preview-<service-name-1>`.

 **Example**

 In this example, the snippet instructs Armory CD-as-a-Service to create a public URL to the deployed services service-name-1 and service-name-2.
 Both automatically expire after 2 hours.